Join Go Get Lost on a remarkable journey across the southwest of France!

 - Items of a personal nature; phone calls, laundry, etc.

-- International airfare, tour begins midmorning in Bordeaux, France on Day 1, and ends in Collioure, France on the morning of Day 8
+- International airfare, tour begins midmorning in Bordeaux, France on Day 1, and ends at the airport in Barcelona, Spain on the morning of Day 8

 - Tip for the primary local guide